Research Areas

 In 2015, I spent two months as a trainee Assistant Curator-Cataloguer for the Slavonic Collections at The British Library .
 During that time, I enhanced the online catalogue of all Slavonic early-printed Cyrillic books held at the British Library (and fuelled my interest for all-things data and pre-modern Slavic).
 Check out two posts I wrote for the British Library’s European Studies Blog:

-Check out some of my projects
+Zoom in on some of my projects

 Parallel Bibles